 Seems counter intuitive right?
-You would think that consumers would be loyal to the products they purchase frequently.
-The catch is that the majority of these products are actually low-involvement purchases with a plethora of competitors.
-As a result, consumers are quite happy to try an alternative.
+You would think that consumers would be loyal to those they purchase frequently.
+Well, the catch is that the majority of these products are low-involvement purchases with a plethora of competitors.
+As a result, consumers are quite happy to try alternatives.

-This poses a significant problem for brand marketers.
-You can spend millions of dollars on advertising campaigns & promotions, raising brand awareness, sending people in-store to buy your brand (essentially creating need & demand), then ultimately lose the sale in the aisle.
+This poses a threat for brand marketers.
+You can spend millions of dollars on advertising campaigns, promotions, raising brand awareness etc. but ultimately lose the sale in the aisle.
 Why?
-Because someone else was smarter with their number one marketing tool… packaging.
+Because someone else was smarter with their number one tool - packaging.

-We’ve touched on this several times, but packaging is your final sales pitch so it’s imperative you value it accordingly.
-You need to start seeing packaging as a brand and marketing tool and not just something that looks pretty and houses your product.
+We’ve said this before but it’s so important to understand that your packaging is the final pitch.
+You need to start seeing packaging as ‘the tool’ not just something that looks pretty and “houses” your product.

-The core issue is that many marketers don’t hold packaging in the high esteem it should be.
-It’s such a crucial element to driving sales for your brand, and yet many marketers view it as a burden, something that just has to be done.
-Worse still is when marketers see packaging as an opportunity to showcase the exhaustive list of features and benefits for their product.
-Quite honestly, this is a packaging 101 mistake.
+But the reality is that many marketers don’t hold packaging in the high esteem it should be.
+It’s such a crucial element to driving sales for your brand, and yet many marketers view it as a burden - something that has to be done.
+Worse is when marketers see packaging as an opportunity to showcase that list of features and benefits for their product.
+Quite honestly, packaging 101 mistakes.
 It signals to consumers that you don’t know who your brand is and what they stand for.
 If you don’t know what you stand for, then why should a consumer purchase your product?

-The growth of digital printing has only added value to the use of packaging as a marketing tool.
-The demand from today’s consumers is that brands need to be relevant to them as an individual.
-For example a shared belief in something (sporting team, lifestyle choice/lifestyle stage, suburb, gender), digital printing has meant you are able to develop personalised messaging for each of these without the additional costs associated with creative messaging changes when using traditional printing methods.
+With the growth in digital printing this has only added value to using packaging as a marketing tool.
+Consumer’s today want products that relate to them as individuals.
+For example, a shared belief in something (sporting team, lifestyle choice/lifestyle stage, suburb, gender), digital printing has meant you are able to develop personalised messaging for each of these without the additional costs of traditional printing methods.

-I recognise that not everyone has access to digital printing technologies, but that does not mean you shouldn’t treat your packaging as your number one marketing tool.
-Obviously, personalised messaging has a direct correlation with sales.
-However, if you are smart about your packaging design and develop an EMOTIONAL CONNECTION with the consumer, then it can be an extremely effective marketing tool.
+We understand though that, not everyone has access to digital printing technologies but that doesn’t mean you should treat your packaging any differently.
+Personalised messaging has a direct correlation with sales.
+However, if you are smart about your packaging design you can create an emotional connection with the consumer, making it an extremely effective marketing tool.

-We have multiple examples of brands we’ve helped develop an emotional connection with their consumers through their packaging, see our website here.
-One of our favourites is a little brand called Bills Organic Sourdough Bakery, we helped this wonderful brand build an emotional connection with consumers through their packaging.
-Sales results speak for themselves seeing an increase of 25% in just the first two weeks on shelf.
+You're probably thinking ‘really is that true?’
+Well guess what we have proof!
+One of our favourites is a little brand called Bills Organic Sourdough Bakery, who we assisted in building an emotional connection with their consumers through the packaging.
+The results were an increase in sales by 25% within the first two weeks of being on shelf.
 Not a single dollar was spent on additional marketing efforts.

-Now I know I’ve convinced you that packaging is your most valuable marketing tool, however, this doesn’t mean you should rush off and update your packaging design immediately.
+I’m sure I’ve convinced you that packaging is your most valuable marketing tool.
+However, this doesn’t mean you should rush off and update your packaging design immediately.
 You need to ask yourself a few key questions first:

-I know these seem like pretty simple questions.
+They seem like pretty simple questions.
 But they’re not.
-You would be surprised at how many marketers can’t answers them.
-The reason is because we often look at our brands and the answers to these questions on a superficial level, we view them as 2D.
+You would be surprised at how many marketers can’t actually answer them.
+The reason is.
+Because we often look at our brands and the answers to these questions on a superficial level, we view them as 2D.

-In reality, we should be answering these questions in relation to the heart of the brand… the core essence that you love and feel connected to.
-If you find this and then answer these questions you’re onto a winner.
+In reality, we should be answering these questions in relation to the heart of your brand – the core essence that you love and feel connected to.
+If you find this and have the answers to the questions then you’re a winner!

-This is what any good packaging agency will cover prior to starting any work… and if they don’t?
-If it was me, I’d be concerned about the results that follow.
-One of our founders favourite sayings is “we can produce the most beautiful packaging designs in the world, but if they don’t translate to sales… they’re not worth the paper they’re printed on”.
+It’s what any good packaging agency will cover prior to starting on any work and if they don’t…well if it was me?
+I’d be concerned about the results to follow.
+One of our founders' favourite saying is “we can produce the most beautiful packaging designs in the world, but if they don’t translate to sales, they’re not worth the paper they’re printed on”.

-Think about this the next time you’re updating your packaging… does your agency or designer truly understand the heart of your brand?
-If the answers no it’s not going to translate to your packaging design and you’ve missed a crucial opportunity to hero your number one tool in the marketing mix… packaging.
+So think about this the next time you’re updating your packaging.
+Does your agency or designer truly understand the heart of your brand?
+If the answers are no, it’s not going to translate your packaging design and you’ve missed a crucial opportunity to hero your number one tool in marketing – packaging.